-Code E. Section 951A income.
+Code E. Section 951A(a) income inclusions.
 If the corporation (and its shareholders, as applicable) has elected under Notice 2020-69 to be treated as an entity for purposes of section 951A, this is your share of the corporation's global intangible low-taxed income amount.
-Report this amount on Schedule 1 (Form 1040), line 8, or the comparable line of your income tax return, as an addition to any amount of global intangible low-taxed income (GILTI) under section 951A otherwise computed on Form 8992.
+Report this amount on Schedule 1 (Form 1040), line 8n, or the comparable line of your income tax return, as an addition to any amount of global intangible low-taxed income (GILTI) under section 951A otherwise computed on Form 8992, U.S. Shareholder Calculation of Global Intangible Low-Taxed Income (GILTI).